etomuc/CPC464-iRAM1024/README.md

 <img src="/pictures/assembly2.jpg" width="640"/>

-<sup>In case you are assembling the 576K version with a single SRAM you can leave out the sockets for PAL3 and SRAM2.</sup>
+<sup>In case you are assembling the 576K version with a single SRAM you can leave out the sockets for PAL3 and SRAM2.
+However it's recommended to fit them now for an easier, later upgrade.</sup>

 **Step 3:**